Kaidrick/AshArmsHelper/README.md

 ![User Interface](emulator_test_pic_1.gif)

-**Notice that you have to start the android emulator of your choice in 720P for the script to run properly because it relies heavily on image search functions.**
+**Notice that you have to start the android emulator of your choice in 720P (1280 * 720) for the script to run properly because it relies heavily on image search functions, and the image to be used cannot be rescaled with the window, at least for now.**

 This script relies on AutoHotKey to run, and you can download AHK at https://www.autohotkey.com/